Updated: June 18, 2021

 The various areas of CSR activities will primarily include the following:

 Promoting education, including special education and inclusive education for children with disability, and skill development and livelihood enhancement projects.
+We have a unique programme to support young girls education which is called Santoor Scholarship program_ is an initiative to financially support girls from disadvantaged backgrounds, who wish to pursue higher education after grade 12.

 Community Health Care

 Engaging with the community to promote health care including preventive health care, safe drinking water and sanitation.
+Providing primary health care services for disadvantaged communities who are proximate to our areas of business operations.

 Ensuring environmental sustainability, ecological balance, protection of flora and fauna, animal welfare, agroforestry, conservation of natural resources and maintaining quality of soil, air and water.